 Taking its name from Mount Triglav, which at 2,864m (9,396ft) it is the highest summit in Slovenia, this park covers 4% of the entire country and is laced with hiking trails.
 It is also home to glacial lakes such as Bohinj, waterfalls (Savica and Peričnik), and gorges (Blejski Vintgar and Tolmin).

 Uncover the legend of Predjama Castle

-Worth visiting just to hear how Erazem of Predjama, a 15th century robber baron who was holed up in this 'impregnable' castle, finally met his end.
+This destination is worth visiting just to hear how Erazem of Predjama, a 15th century robber baron who was holed up in this ‘impregnable’ castle, finally met his end.
 Think Elvis.
-Predjama Castle was built into a cliff, 9km from Postojna Cave, in the 12th century.
+Predjama Castle was built into a cliff, 9km (5.5 miles) from Postojna Cave, in the 12th century.